alonronin/jsil-02-20/README.md

 ### The Architecture

-Micro-services, taking with each other via REST http requests.
+Micro-services, talking with each other via REST http requests.

 1. `Scraper` - private service to scrape a site with puppeteer.
 2. `Parser` - private service to extract meaningful content from html.